 This review includes studies that evaluate the effects of group-based interventions to support the social reintegration of marginalized adults who suffer from both mental illness and other problems when compared with an individually delivered intervention.
 A total of 62 studies were identified.
 61 of these were assessed to be of sufficient methodological quality to be included in the data synthesis, but only 49 studies could be used in at least one meta-analysis, as we could not compute effect sizes for 12 studies.
 The studies spanned the period from 2000 to 2022 and were carried out in the OECD countries.
 Most interventions lasted less than a year, and the effects of the interventions were all measured within the first year of the end of the interventions.

 The included studies were mostly randomised controlled trials (RCTs).
 Notably, close to half of the RCTs had been preregistered.
-Commonly, all included studies had a well-defined control group.
+All included studies had a well-defined control group.

 Main Findings